EtHeGeM/JavaCV/README.md

 **ALPR Tuning Tool** is an academic project developed to facilitate the optimization of image processing parameters used in license plate recognition systems.

+https://github.com/EtHeGeM/JavaCV developed with love by the ALPR Academic Project Team at Istanbul Isik University.
+Personal thanks for E.Gemici and M.Ozbay for their overall and helps contributions.

 ### Important Note

 > This project is **not a complete license plate recognition system**.
 Its main purpose is to provide a tool for **real-time testing and optimization** of: